Buddhism in Vietnam: Overseas

+Revival of Buddhism

+At the beginning of the 20th century, in response to the Buddhist revival movements in other countries, Vietnamese monks also advocated for the revitalization of Buddhism in Vietnam, which grew significantly across all three regions.
+This led to the establishment of modern Vietnamese Buddhism, and Buddhism gradually regained its rightful position, though it still was not the state religion in Vietnam.

+Buddhism in each period of Vietnamese history has had the support of prominent scholars and figures.
+The Chánh Pháp magazine (issue 165) mentions the intellectual elites who accompanied Vietnamese Buddhism, including: the Zhuangyuan Lý Đạo Tái, Zhuangyuan Lê Ích Mộc, Vice Grand-Chancellor of Đại Việt Vũ Trinh, lay Buddhist and doctor Lê Đình Thám, Venerable Thích Minh Châu, Lê Mạnh Thát, and visual artist - valedictorian Vũ Tú.
+These individuals were the intellectual cream of their era, choosing to propagate the Dharma through wisdom and exceptional character.
+They embody the union of spiritual and worldly life, demonstrating a practical engagement with the world while remaining spiritually pure and detached – a shining pride in the flow of both Vietnamese Buddhism and intellectual heritage.

 Practice

 Followers in Vietnam practice differing traditions without any problem or sense of contradiction.
 Few Vietnamese Buddhists would identify themselves as a particular kind of Buddhism, as a Christian might identify themself by a denomination, for example.
 Although Vietnamese Buddhism does not have a strong centralized structure, the practice is similar throughout the country at almost any temple.

 Gaining merit is the most common and essential practice in Vietnamese Buddhism with a belief that liberation takes place with the help of Buddhas and bodhisattvas.
-Buddhist monks commonly chant sutras, recite Buddhas’ names (particularly Amitābha), doing repentance, and praying for rebirth in the Pure Land.
+Buddhist monks commonly chant sutras, recite Buddhas' names (particularly Amitābha), doing repentance, and praying for rebirth in the Pure Land.

 The Lotus Sutra and the Amitabha Sutra are the most commonly used sutras.
 Most sutras and texts are in Văn ngôn and are merely recited with Sino-Xenic pronunciations, making them incomprehensible to most practitioners.

 Three services are practiced regularly at dawn, noon, and dusk.
 They include sutra reading with niệm Phật and dhāraṇī, including the Chú Đại Bi (the Nīlakaṇṭha Dhāraṇī), recitation and kinh hành (walking meditation).
 Laypeople at times join the services at the temple, and some devout Buddhist practice the services at home.
 Special services such as sám nguyện/sám hối (confession/repentance) takes place on the full moon and new moon each month.
 The niệm Phật practice is one way of repenting and purifying bad karma.

 Buddhist temples also serve a significant role in death rituals and funerals among overseas Vietnamese.

-The Chú Đại Bi
+The Great Compassion Dharani

-At the entrance of many pagodas, especially in tourist places, the Chú Đại Bi (Vietnamese version of the Chinese 大悲咒 Dàbēi zhòu, the Nīlakaṇṭha Dhāraṇī or Great Compassion Dharani or Mantra), is made available to visitors, either printed on a single sheet in black and white, or as a color booklet on glossy paper.
+At the entrance of many pagodas, especially in tourist places, the Great Compassion Dharani (Vietnamese version of the Chinese 大悲咒 Dàbēi zhòu, the Nīlakaṇṭha Dhāraṇī or Great Compassion Dharani or Mantra), is made available to visitors, either printed on a single sheet in black and white, or as a color booklet on glossy paper.
 They are printed on the initiative of Buddhist practitioners who make an offering to the sangha.